Giving a clear account

-You can find further information about how HSBC does business and its broad approach to many ESG-related topics in the Our approach section of this website, and details on green and sustainable bonds issued by HSBC in the Investors section.
+You can find further information about how HSBC does business and its broad approach to many ESG-related topics in the Who we are section, and you may also wish to visit our Green and sustainability bonds section.

 Green and sustainability bonds

 Find details of the green bonds issued by HSBC and our Green Bond Framework.

 The profile of ESG investing has risen rapidly in recent years.
 Fund managers and small and large investors are placing an increasing emphasis on ESG issues.
 This reflects changing societal and consumer expectations and a growing call for businesses to play a stronger role in tackling these issues.

 HSBC research suggests that, in addition to believing that businesses should do the right thing, investors increasingly see ESG issues as a differentiating factor in the long-term performance of the companies they invest in.